 Day 3.
 Dujianyan-Wolong Panda Habitat.
 66km 1.5h Meals: BLD

-Departing in the morning, we will first visit the Qingcheng Taoist Mountain.
+In the morning, we will visit the Taoist Qingcheng Mountain.
 This mountain holds a special distinction of being one of the holy mountains of Taoism and is populated with ornate Taoist temples.
-After leaving the mountain, we will visit the world-famous Dujiangyan Irrigation System.
+After lunch, we will visit the world-famous Dujiangyan Irrigation System.
 This premodern irrigation system was constructed in 265 BC and still functions to this day.
 Both Mount Qingcheng and Dujiangyan Irrigation System are registered as UNESCO World Heritage Sites.
 Then we head to Wolong.

 Day 4.
 Wolong Panda Habitat.
 Meals: BLD

-In the morning we will depart from our hotel to venture into the heart of the panda’s natural habitat.
-We will visit the Wolong Panda Base of CCRCGP(China Conservation and Research Center for Giant Pandas) with the option of participating in a panda volunteer program.
+In the morning, we will depart from our hotel to venture into the heart of the panda’s natural habitat.
+We will visit the Wolong Panda Base of CCRCGP(China Conservation and Research Center for Giant Pandas) with the option of participating in a Panda Volunteer Program.
 This base gives guests a perfect opportunity to watch these animals quietly against the backdrop of their natural habitat.
-In the afternoon, we drive you to Balang Mountain to see the beautiful scenery or hike in Dengshengou Valley based on the weather conditions.
+In the afternoon, we will drive to Balang Mountain to see the beautiful scenery or hike in Dengshengou Valley based on the weather conditions.

 Overnight: Wolong (2,000m)